lichengzhang2/The-program-for-generating-non-isomorphic-forbidding--subgraph-H-graphs/README.md

-`nobutterfly.c` implements a pruning plugin for geng (nauty 2.9.1) that eliminates any graph containing a butterfly subgraph, so the generator outputs only non-isomorphic, butterfly-free connected graphs.
+`nobutterfly.c` implements a pruning plugin for geng (nauty 2.9.1) that eliminates any graph containing a butterfly subgraph, so the generator outputs only non-isomorphic, butterfly-free  graphs.

 connected butterfly-free graphs: